gabriellegall/chess_com_bi_pg/README.md

 # 📂 Project

 ## Data extraction
-The script `chess_games_pipeline.py` gets the data from the chess.com API using the DLT library with the `chess` package and loads it in Postgres.
+The script `chess_games_pipeline.py` gets the data from the chess.com API using the DLT library with the `chess` package and loads it into Postgres.
 It uses the `config.yml` to define usernames and history depth to be queried, as well as Postgres project information with table names to be used.

 ### Incremental strategy
-The chess.com games information are partitioned by username and month on the API requests.
+The chess.com games information is partitioned by username and month on the API requests.
 Therefore, the `__init__.py` script in the `chess`package has been modified to query only the partitions that are greater than or equal to the latest partitions integrated in Postgres for each username.
 Before this custom development, the `chess` package only supported full loads or simply did not update the partitions for the current month.

 ## Stockfish evaluation